padok-team/dojo-guestbook/README.md

 One pod is cool, but what if you want to deploy several instances of the same app, to avoid any downtime if a node fails?

-That is one the function of deployments: you declare a _template of a Pod_, with also a replication.
-It also helps you managed updates of your applications without any downtime.
+That is the function of deployments: you declare a _template of a Pod_, with also a replication.
+It also helps you manage updates of your applications without any downtime.

 ### What